This consultation is now closed.

 - Bradford: 14 October, 5pm until 7pm.
 Venue: Great Victoria Hotel, Bridge Street, Bradford, BD1 1JX.

-This consultation, which is being run by NHS England specialised commissioning working with the acute trusts through West Yorkshire Association of Acute Trusts will run up to 10 January 2019.
+This consultation, run by NHS England specialised commissioning working with the acute trusts through West Yorkshire Association of Acute Trusts, ran from 29 August 2018 until 17 January 2020.

 Useful links and resources